meteor/meteor/README.md

 # Part B
  In your new branch, write the second section, What to Use [name of the repository] for and When to Use It.
 Polish your writing until it shines with grandeur.
 Then, commit your changes.

+ You should consider Meteor for developing single page webapps that require realtime rendering.
+One of the principles of Meteor is "Simplicity equals productivity".
+This is demonstarted in Meteor as JavaScript is used for the front and back end.
+Additionaly,the same line of code can run on the client and server side.
+Therefore, making it beginner friendly and you should consider using Meteor to develop your first webapp.

 ## Quick Start

 Install Meteor: